andreshp/Algorithms/DataStructures/Heaps/Min-Max-Heap/README.md

 ## Implementation

-This implementation let the user to chooses between MaxHeap or MinHeap.
+This implementation let the user to choose between MaxHeap or MinHeap.
 I call it Min/Max Heap.